 Do not be surprised if you see someone skinny dipping in one of the pools – which is quite popular due to its very secluded setting!

 The series of rock pools and waterfalls is quite small, but it is truly amazing.
-The rock formations are stunning; they almost resemble rice terraces, due to its layer of rock that look like someone stacked them together!
+The rock formations are stunning; they almost resemble rice terraces, due to their layer of rock that looks like someone stacked them together!